nyoon8360/capstone-project/LONIC Squad Detailed Plan and Checklist.md

 ## React Component Details 🧩
 - Login – Main landing page for website where users can login or create accounts
-- SafariZoneEntrance – Main menu for player users that allows them to open their pc box, open the account menu, or travel to an area
+- SafariZoneEntrance – Main menu for player users that allows them to open their pc box, open the account menu, or board the shuttle
+- Shuttle - Menu for selecting which area to travel to
-- Area – Area sub menu that allows players to search for pokemon or go back to safari zone entrance
+- Area – Area sub menu that allows players to search for pokemon or go back to shuttle
 - Encounter – Component that renders an encounter for the player to play through and attempt to catch a pokemon
 - PCBox – Component that lists all pokemon in a players inventory
 - Account – Menu that allows players to delete their own account